praekeltfoundation/seed-documentation/configuration.md

 * MESSAGE_SENDER_TOKEN_HUB - Auth token to talk to Message Sender

+**NOTE:** You can set "SUPERUSER_PASSWORD" on all Django Docker containers which will create a user called "admin" with that password if it doesn't exist.
+You *must* change that password once the service is bootstrapped.

 ### 1.1 Seed Identity Store

+**Environment Variable:**

 * DJANGO_SETTINGS_MODULE - Django settings module
 * SECRET_KEY - Django secret key